ParitoshKumarTripathi/JavaCompose/README.md

 Was curious if could make JetpackCompose like lib in Java, without using Material 3 components.

 - I would be happy 😃 if someone would like to contribute to it.
-- Currently there is not much code, just basic impl.
+- Currently there is not much code, just basic implementation.
 - But still works 👍

 ## File Structure